xrdocs/automation/_tutorials/using-cisco-wae-srv6-te-visualization-and-simulation.md

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-flexalgo-img004.png)

 The SRv6 Interface SIDs table shows the same information but from the perspective of interfaces on the network.

+Note: The Interfaces table has also been augmented with additional fields including FlexAlgo affinities.

 ![Crosswork Optimization Engine UI]({{site.baseurl}}/images/using-wae-srv6-flexalgo-img005.png)